×

 When we asked expats and global nomads about the quality of medical care in Quebec City, they replied:

 "In Quebec City, medical services are provided by a variety of public and private institutions.
 The public health care system is managed by the Régie de l'assurance maladie du Québec (RAMQ), which provides access to a wide range of medical services, including primary care, specialist care, hospital care, and home care.
 Private health care services are also available, including private clinics, hospitals, and medical laboratories.
-In addition, there are a number of specialized medical services available in the city, such as mental health services, addiction services, and palliative care," remarked one expat living in Quebec City.
+In addition, there are a number of specialized medical services available in the city, such as mental health services, addiction services, and palliative care," said an expat in Quebec City.

 Are healthcare and health insurance expensive in Quebec City?